-If the vehicle has a yellow sticker on the fuel door, E85 or FlexFuel can be used.
-If the vehicle does not have a yellow sticker, do not use gasoline with ethanol levels greater than 15% by volume.
-See E85 or FlexFuel
+If the vehicle has a yellow fuel cap or a yellow sticker on the fuel door, E85 or FlexFuel can be used.
+If the vehicle does not have a yellow fuel cap or yellow sticker, do not use gasoline with ethanol levels greater than 15% by volume.
+See E85 or FlexFuel ⇔ 283.